Collection Agency Books: How Private Eyes Help Collect Unpaid Debts

 Collection Agency Harassment: What the Debt Collector Doesn’t Want You to Know

 An attorney with extensive experience in the industry wrote the Collection Agency Harassment book.
 Read case citations and sample complaints to learn first-hand accounts in similar situations.
 It is designed to help people targeted and harassed by collection agents.
-The book will help you understand your rights under the law and the circumstances in which you could sue the collector for inappropriate or illegal behavior under the law.
+The book will help you understand your rights under the law and the circumstances in which you may sue the collector for inappropriate or illegal behavior.

 Buy these and other Collection Agency Books at Amazon.com and check out other Private Detective Books.